homestar92/ring-lardner-transcriptions/In Conference.md

 “It’s right near Boston, K. M.,” answered S. P. “It’s a suburb of Boston.”

 “Philadelphia has some mighty pretty suburbs,” said A. M. Lansing.
-“Don’t you think so; R. Li?”
+“Don’t you think so, R. L.?”

 “I haven’t been there for fifteen years, A. M.,” replied R. L. Jamieson.
 “Last time I was there was in 1909.”